 The Transport (Scotland) Act 2019 enables Regional Transport Partnerships to hold and contribute to reserves.
-This has resulted in SPT creating the above earmarked reserves during 2019/20, predominantly by releasing the balance under Receipts in Advance (see note 30).
+This resulted in SPT creating the above earmarked reserves during 2019/20, predominantly by releasing the balance under Receipts in Advance.

-SPT's Reserves Policy was approved by the Strategy & Programmes Committee on 7 February 2020 and can be found at:
+SPT's Reserves Policy was approved by the Partnership on 6 March 2020 and can be found at: